Friday, August 19, 2011

 HERE’S HOW

-1. Remove the glass from your frames.
-You will need the hard piece of board that fits on the back of the frame.
+1. Remove the glass from your frames; you don't need it.
+You will need the cardboard or composite insert that fits inside the frame.
+This is called the backing board.

-2. Lay your frame back on your fabric and add 3 inches to each side all the way around and cut it out.
+2. Lay your backing board on your fabric and add 3 inches to each side all the way around and then cut it out.

-3. Cut 2 more pieces in fabric the same size.
+3. Cut 2 more pieces of fabric the same size.

-4. Lay your frame back on the batting and cut around it exactly.
+4. Lay your backing board on the batting and cut around adding about 1/2" all the way around.

-5. Place your batting on the frame back and then evenly place the fabric over the batting.
+5. Place your batting on the backing board and then evenly place the fabric over the batting.

-7. Place the padded piece in to the frame and secure it in place with the metal stays.
+7. Place the padded backing board into the frame and secure it in place with the metal stays.

 8. Repeat this process with the other 2 frames.